The Real Estate M&A and Private Equity Review: Australia

 - more generally, hostile processes are often protracted and played out in the media attracting significant scrutiny for the parties involved.

 In considering strategies for defending against hostile bidders, REIT trustee directors need to comply with their statutory and fiduciary duties including, in particular, the requirement that any action be for a proper purpose and in the interests of the REIT's security holders.
 ASX listing rules also prohibit certain issues of securities within three months of a takeover announcement.
 The Takeovers Panel may declare target actions to frustrate a current or pending bid as unacceptable, and require them to be unwound or suspended until approved by target security holders.
 Asset lock-up arrangements (such as call options over key REIT assets) are generally uncommon and may be declared unacceptable by the Takeovers Panel if not disclosed or approved by security holders.13 US-style takeover defence arrangements, such as poison pills, are not available to target directors of listed entities in Australia.

 Financing approaches for Australian real estate M&A and private equity transactions are primarily influenced by the type of transaction and the financing arrangements already in place for the target.

 The cost of debt funding for real estate transactions has been trending higher in recent times.
 While appetite for good credits remains, domestic Australian banks have reduced their exposures to certain sectors, such as construction and development financing for large residential developments, largely in response to a perceived oversupply of inner city apartment developments in some Australian state capital cities.
 The importance of alternate funding sources has increased in light of the more subdued lending appetite of domestic banks, and funding from non-bank sources is becoming more prevalent.
-However, the onset of covid-19 has seen the number of new money financing transactions decrease, which is reflective of more subdued corporate activity and a focus on existing transactions in the past few months.

 Funding types and sources